ahasha/machine-learning-social-hack-night/README.md

 We will discuss journal articles starting with a focus on Deep Learning but evolving with the interests of the group.
 We'll also have informal hacking sessions where you can show and tell your side project or just get help with something (eek, how do I install tensorflow!?)

 You should feel enthusiastic about reading technical journal articles, writing a few lines of code, pushing to GitHub, and being friendly and encouraging with other nerds.
 Otherwise, all experience levels are welcome!
 Bring your curiosity and a laptop if you want to hack on a side project.
-The venue provides wifi and snacks for purchase.

 ## Next meetup